Thilak025/Jenkins-Learning/README.md

 ### Demo-java ####
-Created an New instance to rerty the build by making the necessary changes
+Created an New instance to rerty the build by making the necessary changes by installing the tomcat